Blockstream/greenlight/docs/src/getting-started/register.md

 # Register a node

+In this section we'll use a developer certificate to register a node.

+A node identity has a seed and the mTLS-certificates we will later use to authenticate against greenlight.

-## Preparing a node identity
+## Creating a seed

-We start by creating a node identity, consisting of a node's seed secret, and it's mTLS certificates we'll later use to authenticate against Greenlight.
-Let's start with the seed secret: the seed secret is a 32 byte secret that all other secrets and private keys are derived from, as such it is paramount that this secret never leaves your device and is only handled by the _Signer_.
-It is suggested to derive the seed secret from a [BIP 39][bip39] seed phrase, so the user can back it up on a physical piece of paper, steel plate, or whatever creative way of storing it they can think of.
+Let's start with the seed secret: the seed secret is a 32 byte secret that all other secrets and private keys are derived from, as such it is paramount that this secret never leaves your users device and is only handled by the _Signer_.

+We suggest to derive the seed secret from a [BIP 39][bip39] seed phrase, so the user can back it up on a physical piece of paper, steel plate, or whatever creative way of storing it they can think of.